 Avoidant Restrictive Food Intake Disorder (ARFID)

-ARFID sufferers experience a distaste or lack of interest in foods with specific smells, colors, textures, and tastes.
-Those experiencing symptoms of ARFID are not merely picky eaters.
+People with ARFID experience a distaste or lack of interest in foods with specific smells, colors, textures, and tastes.
+They aren’t merely picky eaters.
 The sensory characteristics of the food physically repulse them.

 - Significant weight-loss